 Intuitive Eating

-We are approaching the holiday season which is a time of year that often includes a lot of food and eating.
-This can be pleasurable yet also emotionally challenging, particularly if you have a thorny relationship with food.
-Developing a helpful relationship with food involves practicing balance and flexibility in eating and intuitive eating can be a part of this practice.
+The holiday season is fast approaching and it is a time of year that often includes a lot of food and eating.
+While this can be pleasurable it can also be emotionally challenging, particularly if you have a complicated relationship with food.
+Developing a healthy relationship with food involves practicing balance and flexibility and intuitive eating can be a part of this practice.

-Intuitive eating is based on the overall premise that we are all born with the ability to know when to eat (feeling hungry) and when to stop eating (feeling full), and also what types of food are pleasurable and satisfying.
+Intuitive eating is based on the overall premise that we are all born with the ability to know when to eat (feeling hungry) and when to stop eating (feeling full), as well as what types of food are pleasurable and satisfying.
 Yet, based on diet culture, media, friends, family, etc. we tend to become disconnected from, and less trusting of, our internal knowledge when it comes to food and eating.

 In general, practicing intuitive eating involves not being rigid about food and permitting yourself to eat based on what feels good to your body.
-There are 10 principles of intuitive eating and more information about the principles can be found here.
-The principles are
+There are 10 principles of intuitive eating:

 1. Reject the Diet Mentality